Owy137/Finance-App/README.md

 This setup assumes user has python and node package manager(npm) installed

 ### Installation
-Install the source code into local machine
+Install the source code into local machine </br>
-The OCR library requires a pdf coversion which can be installed from https://github.com/oschwartz10612/poppler-windows/releases/
+The OCR library requires a pdf coversion which can be installed from https://github.com/oschwartz10612/poppler-windows/releases/</br>
-After installing poppler using above link and unzipping, copy the directory path to the bin folder Create a file called "config.py" under the backend folder from the source code Enter "path = " and then paste the path to the variable Ensure that the path is wrapped in quotation marks
+After installing poppler using above link and unzipping, copy the directory path to the bin folder</br>
+Create a file called "config.py" under the backend folder from the source code</br>
+Enter "path = " and then paste the path to the variable</br>
+Ensure that the path is wrapped in quotation marks</br>

 ### Running Server
 Open a terminal in the main project folder